 - A tsunami, flood, cyclone, earthquake, bushfire or other act of nature;

 - Riot, civil commotion, war, invasion or a terrorist act;

 - An imminent threat of an event in paragraphs (i) or (ii); or

 - Compliance with any lawful direction or order by a Government Agency.

 If you are currently negotiating a real estate contract, it is important for a special clause to be inserted in regards to Coronavirus/a pandemic.

 If the contract has already been signed, it is important to note that you are only entitled to an extension if the other party agrees to an extension.
 In the current circumstance, if you become aware that there may be a potential delay due to the outbreak, it is important to communicate with the other party as soon as possible and negotiate a new settlement date.

 Given that there is no clarity yet as to when the Coronavirus outbreak will be contained, it is important for parties under contractual obligations to prepare for circumstances where the relevant contractual obligations may be affected.
-Consult with us for advice appropriate to your situation.
+Consult our Gold Coast lawyers for advice appropriate to your situation.

 If you are in current contract negotiations, you should certainly consider including a force majeure clause that will protect you from the consequences of being unable to perform contractual obligations due to Coronavirus and other similar biological disasters.